GeekBrucy/mySnippets/AWS/Certificates/Notes/22_IAM_Advanced/22_IAM_Advanced.md

 - AWS Managed Microsoft AD
   - Create your own AD in AWS, manage users locally, supports MFA
-  - Establish “trust” connections with your onpremises AD
+  - Establish "trust" connections with your onpremises AD
 - AD Connector
   - Directory Gateway (proxy) to redirect to onpremises AD, supports MFA
   - Users are managed on the on-premises AD